MotionShark123/Slow-Perception/README.md

 ## Release
 - [2024/12/23]🔥🔥🔥 We create the slow perception repo!
 The weights, train data, and benchmarks will be released within this week.
-The paper can be found [here]() temporarily and we will submit it to arxiv this week.
+The paper can be found [here]() temporarily and we will submit it to arxiv.